 Understanding the epigenetic landscape in complex diseases

 Epigenetic modifications consist of heritable changes in the phenotype and/or gene expression that do not involve changes in the DNA sequence(Feil and Fraga 2012).
-These changes include a wide range of modification in the proteins which serve as scaffold for the chromatin, known as histones, and DNA methylation and other epigenetic processes.
-Environmental and intrinsic factors can trigger changes in the epigenome that result in dysregulation of expression and, consequently, in alteration of the gene function.
+These changes include a wide range of modification in the proteins which serve as scaffold for the DNA, known as histones, as well as DNA methylation and non-coding RNAs.
+Environmental and intrinsic factors can trigger changes in the epigenome that result in dysregulation of gene expression and, consequently, in alteration of gene function.

-In addition, genetic background can increase the predisposition to epigenetic changes caused by extrinsic factors.
-In fact, studies have demonstrated differences in response to environmental factors by different mice breeds as well as greater differences in the epigenetic landscape between human dizygotic twins when compared to monozygotic (Pogribny et al. 2009; Kaminsky et al. 2009).
-Importantly, disease-associated GWAS variants have consistently shown enrichment for DNA regulatory elements, characterised by the combination of a number those epigenetic marks, including accessible chromatin, histone modifications and DNA methylation (Trynka and Raychaudhuri 2013a; Trynka and Raychaudhuri 2013b; Gusev et al. 2014).
+Genetic background can increase the predisposition to epigenetic changes caused by extrinsic factors.
+Studies have demonstrated differences in response to environmental factors by different mice breeds as well as greater differences in the epigenetic landscape between human dizygotic twins when compared to monozygotic (Pogribny et al. 2009; Kaminsky et al. 2009).
+Importantly, disease-associated GWAS variants have consistently shown enrichment for DNA regulatory elements, characterised by the combination of epigenetic marks, including accessible chromatin, histone modifications and DNA methylation (Trynka and Raychaudhuri 2013a; Trynka and Raychaudhuri 2013b; Gusev et al. 2014).

 The plasticity of the epigenetic landscape is required for cell differentiation and identity and particularly important in the immune system to ensure adaptation and response to different pathogen infections (Yosef and Regev 2016).
-The role of cell type specificicity in the epigenetic landscape has been
+The role of cell type specificity in the epigenetic landscape has been

-demonstrated in eQTL studies, where between 50 to 90% of the genetic variants regulating gene expression are cell type and stimulus dependent (Dimas et al. 2009; Nica et al. 2011; Fairfax et al. 2012; Fairfax et al. 2014; Raj et al. 2014; Naranbhai et al. 2015; Kasela et al. 2017).
-Recent methodological advances in the field have made the personalised study and understanding of the epigenome possible by the implementation of low-cell-input high-throughput techniques coupled to NGS (Buenrostro2013; Schmidl2015; Oudelaar et al. 2017).
-One step further, the understanding of cell-to-cell epigenomic heterogeneity is also being addressed with single-cell methods and may help to elucidate the impact of genetic variability in regulation of gene expression and disease mechanisms (Buenrostro et al. 2015; Cusanovich et al. 2015; Rotem et al. 2015; Nagano et al. 2013; Smallwood et al. 2014).
+demonstrated in eQTL studies, where 50 to 90% of genetic variants regulating gene expression are cell type and stimulus dependent (Dimas et al. 2009; Nica et al. 2011; Fairfax et al. 2012; Fairfax et al. 2014; Raj et al. 2014; Naranbhai et al. 2015; Kasela et al. 2017).
+Recent methodological advances have made the personalised study and understanding of the epigenome possible by the implementation of low-cell-input high-throughput techniques coupled to next generation sequencing (NGS) (Buenrostro2013; Schmidl2015; Oudelaar et al. 2017).
+Understanding of cell-to-cell epigenomic heterogeneity is also being addressed with single-cell methods and may help to elucidate the impact of genetic variability in regulation of gene expression and disease mechanisms (Buenrostro et al. 2015; Cusanovich et al. 2015; Rotem et al. 2015; Nagano et al. 2013; Smallwood et al. 2014).

 The chromatin landscape

 In the cell nucleus, DNA is compacted into a highly organised structure known as chromatin.
 The nucleosome is the basic repeating unit of chromatin and is formed by a 147bp segment of DNA wrapped around an octamere core of histone proteins regularly spaced by 10bp of linker DNA (Luger et al. 1997).
 In general, highly compacted DNA will remain more inaccessible for the assembly of the transcriptional machinery, consequently preventing gene expression.
-Chromatin accessibility can be altered by PTM of the histone proteins that affects their affinity with the DNA within the nulcleosome as well as the interaction between nucleosomes in the vicinity (Polach et al. 2000; Pepenella et al. 2014).
+Chromatin accessibility can be altered by post-translational modifications (PTM) of the histone proteins that affect their affinity with the DNA within the nucleosome as well as the interaction between nucleosomes in the vicinity (Polach et al. 2000; Pepenella et al. 2014).
 Additionally, chromatin structure can also be influenced by adenosin triphosphate (ATP)-remodelling complexes that facilitate sliding of individual nucleosomes to neighboring DNA segments, increasing temporary chromatin accessibility at particular sites (Cosma et al. 1999).
 From the biochemical point of view, the signature of chromatin accessibility, histone

 modifications, transcription factor occupancy and DNA methylation has been used to identifying cis-regulatory elements such as promoters, enhancers, silencers, insulators and locus control regions, and define the cellular chromatin landscape (Boyle et al. 2012; Kundaje et al. 2015).

-Methods to ascertaining chromatin accessibility
+Methods to ascertain chromatin accessibility